A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Why do I have more than one deductible?

-If you switch plans part way through the year, you’ll generally have to start over with a new deductible on your new plan.
-This is common, for example, if you leave a job where you had employer-sponsored health coverage, and switch to an individual market plan or a new employer’s health plan mid-year.
+If you switch plans partway through the year, you'll generally have to start over with a new deductible on your new plan.
+This is common, for example, if you leave a job where you had employer-sponsored health coverage, and switch to an individual market plan or a new employer's health plan mid-year.

 How can I find out what my deductible will be?

-Once you’ve enrolled in a health plan, your ID card will typically have the deductible amount (and any copay amounts) printed on it for easy reference.
+Once you've enrolled in a health plan, your ID card will typically have the deductible amount (and any copay amounts) printed on it for easy reference.
+If not, you'll find it in the summary of benefits and coverage that you receive, or you can always call the health plan to ask about your benefit details.

 What happens to my deductible if I switch plans?